SathiraSriSathsara/file-browser/README.md

 This is a simple file browser written in PHP that allows you to navigate through your files and directories, create new folders, upload files, rename files/folders, and delete files/folders.
 The file browser has a basic user interface that displays the current directory path and a table of files and folders with their types and sizes.
 You can easily customize the file browser by changing the CSS styling or adding new features to the PHP code.

 ## Installation

+To use this file browser, you need to have PHP installed on your server.
+You can download the PHP files and copy them to your server's directory.
+Then, you can access the file browser by opening the `index.php` file in your web browser.

- Pleace read <a href="https://github.com/SathiraSriSathsara/file-browser/wiki">Wiki page</a> for Installation details.
+Pleace read <a href="https://github.com/SathiraSriSathsara/file-browser/wiki">Wiki page</a> for more details.

 ## Usage